akoz002/nodejs-project-urlshortener/README.md

 #### Tests

 A set of basic tests can be found at `tests/tests.js`.
-The tests can be executed by running `npm test` from the root directory.

-The `.env` file contains two parameters for configuring the app and the tests.
-The `APP_URL` is used by the tests to locate the app server.
-The `DB_URI` is used by the app to locate the MongoDB database server.
+To execute the tests in a local environment, first start the server with `npm start`.
+Environment variable `DB_URI` is used by the app to locate the MongoDB database server.
+This defaults to a local database server at `mongodb://localhost/url-shortener`.

-By default the tests will run against the app deployed to the cloud (on Heroku as above), and the app will connect to the cloud database server (on MongoDB Atlas).
+Then to execute the tests run `npm test`.
+Environment variable `APP_URL` is used by the tests to locate the app server.
+This defaults to a local server at `http://localhost:3000/api/shorturl/`.
+You can also define a local `.env` file with these parameters, and it will be read by the app.